 Our chosen method to remove stumps is called stump grinding.
 We have a high powered machine called a stump grinder which uses teeth on a flywheel to chip the stump into small pieces.
 The process turns the stump into grindings which mix into the soil and break down naturally over time.
 At first, you will be left with a small mound but as the chippings break down the mound will level off.
 WE DO NOT REMOVE GRINDINGS UNLESS SPECIFIED OTHERWISE; this is industry standard practice for stump grinding.

 Are my trees protected by a Tree Preservation Order (TPO) or in a Conservation Area?

 Many trees and hedges come under the protection of a TPO or because they located in a conservation area.
 It is illegal to carry out work on trees and hedges of this nature without permission, and both you and the tree contractor may face fines and criminal prosecution.
 The local planning authority must grant consent BEFORE you commence any work whatsoever.

 Can you check to see if permission is required and submit an application for tree work on my behalf?

-Guildford Tree Surgeons are happy to provide our customers with a complete service; we can check to see if you require permission and submit a professional application free of charge providing you choose us to complete the tree work.
+Guildford Tree Surgeons are happy to provide our customers with a complete service; we can check to see if you require permission and submit a TPO application free of charge providing you choose us to complete the tree work.
 We have submitted many successful applications over the years and have built a strong relationship with many local councils.
 We can also offer an application to the local authority as a chargeable standalone service if you wish to select another contractor.